Written by DiveThru Team

 Anxiety can hit out of nowhere and it’s. the. worst!
 Your heart starts to race.
 Your palms get all sweaty.
 (Maybe you feel like you’re gonna throw up mom’s spaghetti.)
 Yaaa whenever it happens, you’re straight up not having a good time.
 And it can be even MORE anxiety-inducing when you don’t know how tf to manage it.
 Well, we have good news!
 We’ve got some anxiety tips to help you get through it!

-Our DiveThru Voices and mental health pros, Nadia Addesi and Micheline Maalouf, have some ahhh-mazing tips for you.
-They host Anxious Like You, one of our very own DiveThru Original podcasts, and go super in-depth about anxiety (because you’re defs not alone here).
+On one of our very own DiveThru Original podcasts, Anxious Like You, we go super in-depth about anxiety (because you’re defs not alone there) and we have some ahhh-mazing tips for you.
 So — without further ado — let’s dive thru some coping strategies and see how they can help with your anxiety!

 1. Practice Deep Breathing